Hruda-Rockey10/TinyLink/README.md

     npm run migrate
     ```

-5. Start the server:
+5. Start the development servers:
     ```bash
     npm run dev
     ```
+    This will start both the backend (port 3000) and frontend (port 5173).

-6. Open `http://localhost:3000` in your browser.
+6. Open `http://localhost:5173` in your browser to see the React app.

 ## API Documentation